-Using either of those options is also a bad habit for improving at the game.
-Manual scouting is not only more efficient but it also allows you to improve your ability to multitask and to really process what your opponent is plotting.
+Using Auto Scout is a bad habit for improving at the game.
+Manual scouting is more efficient and it also allows you to improve your ability to multitask, and to really process what your opponent is plotting.

 Low-level players often tend to think that scouting exists to discover what the whole map looks like.
 Whilst knowing where resources and Relics are across the map is useful, monitoring your opponent’s build order and their military buildings is crucial to understanding what your in-game strategy is going to be.